- Prospective Undergraduate Applicants (Columbia College, SEAS, Barnard College, or General Studies)

 - Click here to begin the online application process.

 - Official GSAS admissions information for the Department of Music is here.

 - To arrange for campus visits or to discuss program details, after reading the relevant online resources, please contact the Chair of the relevant academic area of the Department by email.
 For 2013-14 these are:

 3) Professor Joseph Dubiel, Music Theory (email@example.com)

 4) Professor Fred Lerdahl, Composition (firstname.lastname@example.org)

-Prospective graduate applicants are welcome to visit the Department (though application does not require an interview).
+Prospective graduate applicants are welcome to visit the Department (though application does not require an interview and we do not show preference to those who visit).
 A visit should be planned well in advance with the adviser of the relevant academic area, listed above.
 Individual arrangements will have to be made to meet any particular faculty member or audit a class.

 A campus visit is not an interview.
 You are neither required nor expected to visit before you apply.
 Visiting confers no advantage on any applicant.
-It is possible you may be contacted for a more formal interview once we have begun to review applications.
-If you are admitted, we will generally be able to support a campus visit to help you make your decision (usually in early March).
+It is possible you may be contacted for a more formal interview (generally conducted over the phone) once we have begun to review applications.
+If you are admitted, we will generally be able to financially support a campus visit to help you make your decision (usually in early March).